opencontainers/image-tools/README.md

 The project welcomes submissions, but please let everyone know what you are working on.

-Before undertaking a nontrivial change to this specification, send mail to the [mailing list](#mailing-list) to discuss what you plan to do.
+Before undertaking a nontrivial change to this repository, send mail to the [mailing list](#mailing-list) to discuss what you plan to do.
 This gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits.
 It also guarantees that the design is sound before code is written; a GitHub pull-request is not the place for high-level discussions.